DaveHudson/next-typescript-appsync/README.md

 If you try typing a period `.` after response in the console.log you'll see we now have full intellisense!
 TypeScript is telling you it expects the response to have a `data` object.
 If you select that then type another period TypeScript tells you it expects a `listTodos` object.

-Fantastic, TypeScript now knows exactly what format our GraphQL API responses should be.
+TypeScript now knows exactly what format our GraphQL API responses should be.
 However, down in the JSX code we've some more work to do.
 At the moment our API response is TypeScript aware but the JSX isn't, when mapping over the todos TypeScript can't infer what the types should be.

 We can fix that by telling React.useState what types to expect: